xerifandtomas/miyax-gantt-js/README.md

 gantt
   .element(ganttChartHtmlElement) // set the element
   .period(startGanttChart, endGanttChart) // show the period from 2023/08/01 to 2023/08/31
+  // .todayTo(2) // show the period from today to 2 days after
   .tasks(tasks) // add the tasks
   .widthHeader('350px') // set the width of the header, default is 150px .withWeekDays() // show the week days